senriques/Blockchain-4010-Fall-2018/Assignments/A-01/Intro-To-Go.md

 }
 ```

+### Read Code

+Go through this program and read and analyze the following things:

-1. `type ConfigData struct` Declare a struct.
+1. `type ConfigData struct` read and understand that this will declare a struct.
 2. `var Cfg =...` Declare a variable.
-It will be a pointer to a string.
+It will be a pointer to a string because `flag.Stgring` returns a pointer to a string.
-3. `flag.Parse()` use the `flag` package.
-Parse the command line.
+3. `flag.Parse()` this uses the `flag` package to parse the command line arguments.
-4. `fns := flag.Args()` pick off the arguments.
+4. `fns := flag.Args()` this will pick off the remaining arguments from the command line.
+If you have `echo2 --cfg file.json A B C` this will be a slice, 3 long, with the strings `A`, `B`, `C` in it.
-5. `ReadConfig` call a function.
+5. `ReadConfig` call the `ReadConfig` function.
+The function is declared later in the file.
 6. `fmt.Print.... %+v` print out a structure with the field names.
+Very useful for debugging your program.
-7. `func ReadConfig` declare a function.
-Note the multiple return values.
+7. `func ReadConfig` declares a function.
+Note functions can return a set of values, not just one.
 8. `return ConfigData{}, err` declare an empty `ConfigData{}` and return an error.
 9. `func IndentJSON.... v interface{}` create a data type that can receive any type that is passed.
 10. `json.MarshalIndent` marshal data into a string.